If you’re building a Jamstack site, there are a few key choices you need to make - not least of all the site generator that you use.

 Alongside its official support, this means there are relatively few challenges Gatsby can’t overcome.
 Want to add third-party support, pull source data from different sources (such as using a content management system in your Jamstack package) and even using markup (another Jamstack friendly option) with the data?
 The community has ensured Gatsby is able to do all of that.

-Gatsby & Jamstack development
+Gatsby & Jamstack Development

+So far we know that Gatsby, HTML and JS can be named metaphorically a one family.
 Now let’s look at Gatsby more in the context of Jamstack.
 All of the above benefits, of course, mirror the needs of Jamstack development itself, but here’s why we turn to Gatsby over other generators time and time again.

 Performance Is a Priority